vllm-project/vllm/README.md

 </p>

----

-🔥 *News* 🔥

-- [2023/06] We officially released vLLM! vLLM has powered [LMSYS Vicuna and Chatbot Arena](https://chat.lmsys.org) since mid April.
-Check out our [blog post]().

----

-vLLM is a fast and easy-to-use library for LLM inference and serving.
+vLLM is a fast and easy to use library for LLM inference and serving.

 vLLM is fast with: